danybeam/ELO_Utils/README.md

 It also calculates the fairest match given a certain player

 This is based on a scale from 0 to 1 so use an apropriate function to map the results when using it

+please note that while tests are missing and the read me is incomplete the project itself it's completed feel free to use it :)